-What is Pot Roast?
+What is a Pot Roast?

 Pot Roast as the name suggests, is a large, tough cut of beef which is first browned in a pot, then slow cooked until fork tender, in a broth with vegetables and herbs, Tough cuts like chuck roast and round roast, which are filled with connective tissue, are ideal for cooking this dish.